JMcAmmond/SharePoint-React-Boilerplate/README.md

 ### Styled Row
 Styled row uses flex to align all element inside along a horizontal row.
-A more detailed explanation of how to use the grid system can be found at [FlexboxGrid](https://github.com/kristoferjoseph/flexboxgrid)
+A more detailed explanation of how to use the grid system can be found at [FlexboxGrid](https://github.com/kristoferjoseph/flexboxgrid).
+(Note: This is not a responsive grid system so all columns remove screen size. col-xs-2 now becomes col-2)

 ##### Props
 | Prop Name   | Type     | Default | Description                                                                                                   |